-4) Position and direction GRADE 4 GRADE 8 GRADE 12 a) Describe relative positions of points and lines using the geo- metric ideas of parallelism or perpendicularity. a) Describe relative positions of points and lines using the geo- metric ideas of midpoint, points on common line through a com- mon point, parallelism, or perpendicularity. b) Describe the intersection of two or more geometric figures in the plane (e.g., intersection of a circle and a line). b) Describe the intersections of lines in the plane and in space, intersections of a line and a plane, or of two planes in space. c) Visualize or describe the cross section of a solid. c) Describe or identify conic sec- tions and other cross sections of solids. d) Construct geometric figures with vertices at points on a coordinate grid. d) Represent geometric figures using rectangular coordinates on a plane. d) Represent two-dimensional figures algebraically using coordinates and/or equations. e) Use vectors to represent velocity and direction.
-5) Mathematical reasoning GRADE 4 GRADE 8 GRADE 12 a) Distinguish which objects in a collection satisfy a given geometric definition and explain choices. a) Make and test a geometric conjecture about regular polygons. a) Make, test, and validate geo- metric conjectures using a variety of methods including deductive reasoning and counterexamples.
+4) I osition and direction GRADE 4 GRADE 8 GRADE 12 a) Describe relative positions of points and lines using the geometric ideas of parallelism or perpendicularity. a) Describe relative positions of points and lines using the geometric ideas of midpoint, points on common line through a common point, parallelism, or perpendicularity. b) Describe the intersection of two or more geometric figures in the plane (e.g., intersection of a circle and a line). b) Describe the intersection of two or more geometric figures in the plane (e.g., intersection of a circle and a line). c) Visualize or describe the cross section of a solid. c) Visualize or describe the cross section of a solid. d) Construct geometric figures with vertices at points on a coordinate grid. d) Represent geometric figures using rectangular coordinates on a plane. d) Represent geometric figures using rectangular coordinates on a plane. e) Use vectors to represent velocity and direction.
+5) Mathematical reasoning GRADE 4 GRADE 8 GRADE 12 a) Distinguish which objects in a collection satisfy a given geometric definition and explain choices. a) Make and test a geometric conjecture about regular polygons. a) Make, test, and validate geometric conjectures using a variety of methods including deductive reasoning and counterexamples.